algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 - UC2 (Create a new script in F#) :
     - Marcus activates the F# binding
     - He creates a new script in his Harfang template
-    - He writes in F# and save it
+    - He writes in F# and saves it
     - Case is closed

 - UC3 (Test a scene in Harfang 3D using F#) :